protocol/web3-dev-team/proposals/new-ipfs-gc.md

 If high performance GC results in reduced performance elsewhere, users not affected by GC performance issues will see this as a negative impact.
 The following areas could be negatively affected by the new GC, but hopefully none will be significant for any user
 - Removing pins will be slower because it requires walking DAG to decrement reference counts.
 - Adding items to MFS and removing items from MFS will be slower due to needing to update reference counts.
-- Keeping reference counts will consume for storage space
+- Keeping reference counts will consume for storage space, one key-value entry per block in blockstore.

 The project could fail, or fail to be deliverable in the proposed time if reference counting incurs unforseen complexity in its implementation or changes required to other subsystems.
 The risk of the will be mitigated by early review of reference counting design and prototyping.